clptak/stratux2tak/README.md

 Now would be a good time to satisfy the following tasks prior to configuring your RPi.
 The easiest method to achieve the previous task is to enter raspi-config and use the user interface following the instructions below.
 However, command line interface options, where applicable, are also provided below:

 > It is **HIGHLY** recommended to change your password (#1) and hostname (#2) along with setting your timezone to UTC (#3) when using a TAKServer or multicast to ATAK EUD's
-{.is-warning}

-> Before proceeding and after you enter ssh or terminal, you must unlock the layer if you want your changes to persist.  **Enter**  `sudo overlayctl unlock` at the first terminal prompt.
+> **IMPORTANT !!!** Before proceeding and after you enter ssh or terminal, you must unlock the layer if you want your changes to persist.  **Enter**  `sudo overlayctl unlock` at the first terminal prompt.
-{.is-danger}

 See for more info:  https://github.com/b3nn0/stratux/wiki/Read-only-filesystem